How to Prepare for UPSC 2021: Important Tips & Tricks

 As a UPSC aspirant, following current affairs and keeping a check on general knowledge is of utmost importance.
 A good grasp of general knowledge can be achieved by reading different books, journals, articles.
 Reading newspapers daily is the most effective means of keeping yourself updated with current affairs.

 Tip #6 Practice Writing:

 Unlike Prelims, the Mains examination demands written answers.
-Acquiring the habit of writing and mastering it is a prerequisite for scoring well in the UPSC Mains exam.
+Acquiring the habit of writing and mastering it is a prerequisite for scoring well in the Mains exam.
 This habit can accompany you a long way to a successful end of your IAS journey.
-Set aside some time for writing your opinions and thoughts on current affairs and also write essays on important events and happenings.
+Set aside some time to write your opinions and thoughts on current affairs and write essays on important events and happenings.